 - listen to what is being said as well as what’s not

 - keep what’s said to yourself (unless there is a serious concern)

 - share your own successes/struggles

 Keep It Up All Year Long

 After the craziness of the Back to School season ends, things won’t get any less busy for the new teacher.
 As the year progresses, so will your working relationship.
 Some questions to think about:

 - How do you plan to check in on your mentee throughout the year?

 - How will you know if your relationship is going well?
 What will you do to address it if it’s not?

-Your working relationship with your mentee does not have to be perfect, but it does have to work for both of you.
+Your relationship doesn’t have to be perfect, but it does have to work for both of you.
 Take a step back to reflect and reach out for help if it’s not going as well as you’d like.

-You can also join us in the K-6 Mentor Teachers Community on Facebook to collaborate with other mentors and grab more tips for developing the partnership with your mentee!
+You can also join us in the K-6 Mentor Teachers Community on Facebook to collaborate with other mentors and get more tips for developing the partnership with your mentee!